BlakeBild/Tiny_Monster_Trainer/README.md

 ------- |"Obscurity"     | Darkness   | Mysticism
 ------- |"Rue"           | Mind       | Mysticism

+updates as of 1/19/22:
+Fixed issue where you could go above the max amount for some skills

 Updates as of 1/14/22:
 Issue where there was not enough memory to load TMT from the thumby launcher on physical thumby.
 Moved images and attacks to their own ujson files in an attempt to fix this.
 Fixed issue where there where two images named legs7.
 Changed name of Mind move to telekinesis from project rock.
 Added tmt.ujson save for ease of testing.